 Anne of Cleves House Museum http://www.sussexpast.co.uk/

+A must.
 This Lewes museum, owned by the Sussex Archaeological Society, houses the best and most informative exhibition of Wealden iron.
-It includes a number of iron firebacks, wooden stamps, cannon and smaller items such as fire-dogs, and large pieces of machinery including part of Chingley Forge waterwheel, a helve from Cansiron Forge, and a boring bar.
+It includes a number of iron firebacks, wooden stamps, cannon plus smaller items such as fire-dogs, and large pieces of machinery including Chingley Forge waterwheel, a helve from Cansiron Forge, an anvil from Etchingham Forge, and a boring bar.

 Ashdown Forest Centre http://www.ashdownforest.org/about/forest_centre.php

-This visitor centre, not far from the sites of the first blast furnaces in the Weald, includes displays about the local iron industry and a model of a bloomery furnace.
+This visitor centre, not far from the sites of the first blast furnaces in the Weald, includes a small display about the local iron industry including iron ore and bloomery and furnace slag.

 Battle Museum of Local History http://battlemuseum.org.uk